Oct

 We’ve all been there: the joy of biting into a delicious piece of chocolate suddenly overshadowed by an unexpected jolt of pain.
 If you’ve ever thought, “why do my teeth hurt when I eat chocolate?”, you’re not alone.
 Many factors can contribute to this sensation, from the ingredients in the chocolate to underlying dental issues – but how can you determine which pain is which?

-In the following blog, we’re going to explore the reasons behind this discomfort, and understand why chocolate might trigger sensitivity in some individuals.
+In this article, we’re going to explore the reasons behind this discomfort and understand why chocolate might trigger sensitivity in some individuals.
 Let’s dive in!

 Understanding Tooth Sensitivity